ubc-lib-geo/Data-Normalization-Classification/Content/Data_Classification.md

 <a href="NaturalBreaks_Hist.png" target="_blank">View Image in New Tab</a>

 ## Manual Breaks
 We can define our own break values to classify data.
-This allows us to choose more meaningful break values if necessary (round numbers, clean fractions, etc.  The choice of manual breaks can influence the way the data is perceived.
+This allows us to choose more meaningful break values if necessary (round numbers, clean fractions, etc).
+The choice of manual breaks can influence the way the data is perceived.

 <div style="overflow: hidden;
   padding-top: 56.25%;